 Excluded Files

-Excluded files in DeployHQ are files that you need to store in your repository, or that might be generated within a build pipeline but not upload to your server.
-This might be useful for certain files within your app that you want to version control but not actually deploy.
+Excluded files in DeployHQ are files that you need to store in your repository, or that might be generated within a build pipeline but not uploaded to your server.

 To add an excluded file, head to your project's Settings dropdown, then the Excluded Files option.
 Click to add a new excluded file, entering the full path of the file as it's stored in the repository (not as it's placed on the server) as the name, or one of the standard recipes if you want to exclude directories or specific file types.